 USB Power Delivery (PD) 3 is a relatively recent power standard that charges devices much more quickly than older systems.
 Cache batteries can be fully re charged in a few hours (2-4) and partial charges can be done in well under one hour.
 Wall chargers are lightweight and can typically charge devices and cache batteries simultaneously.
 Lighting systems are also being released with PD resulting in long runtimes and short recharge cycles.
+Information about low-cost lighting systems can be found here.

 The four images immediately below are an attempt to portray the combination of the Fenix HM65R (handlebar mounted) and the Petzl Swift RL (helmet mounted) being utilized for backcountry bikepacking.
 Given the capabilities of both these light sources it’s difficult to capture the usability of the illumination in a static image, and even more difficult in a video!
 Based on the field-testing so far I’m expecting to be able to ride through two consecutive shoulder-season nights (9-10 hours of darkness) without recharging either light.
 In the examples below both lights were run for about four hours and recharged very quickly from the 26,800 mAh cache battery outlined below.